unn4m3d/cppize/NODES.md

 RespondsTo    | :x: Not supported |
 Return        | :heavy_exclamation_mark: Partial |
-SizeOf        | :heavy_exclamation_mark: Partial | :warning: Behaves the same way as `InstanceSizeOf` StringInterpolation | :white_check_mark: Supported |
+SizeOf        | :heavy_exclamation_mark: Partial | :warning: Behaves the same way as `InstanceSizeOf` Splat         | :heavy_exclamation_mark: Partial | :warning: There is no support for calls with variable number of arguments yet<br> :warning: See Splats section below
+StringInterpolation | :white_check_mark: Supported |
 StringLiteral | :heavy_exclamation_mark: Partial | :warning: Needs to be implemented in stdlib<br> :warning: Escape sequences are not supported
 SymbolLiteral | :x: Not supported |